Tens of thousands of tonnes of scrap metal are scattered across Manitoba’s north. That scrap metal is found in many forms:

 - developed a remediation plan for St. Theresa’s solid waste sites

 Starting in 2013, community members began collecting derelict vehicles from all over the reserve, bringing them to the current landfill.
 During this first year, 1,500 vehicles were assembled.
+These derelict vehicles were then decommissioned and crushed.

 Solomon Mason and his crew are national leaders in vehicle decommissioning in remote communities.
-They are showing us what can be done a committed community.
-And they are showing us it can have a transformative effect.

 The Keewatin Tribal Council Initiative